-In order to cope with this task, both Alice and Bob initialize supposed error pattern $\eb$ as the zero vector, calculate the syndromes $\sbx$ and $\sby$ of their extended keys $\xeb$ and $\yeb$, and share the obtained syndromes with each other.
-Then each party performs belief propagation decoding with the relative syndrome
+In order to cope with this task, both Alice and Bob initialize the supposed error pattern $\eb$ as the zero vector, calculate the syndromes $\sbx$ and $\sby$ of their extended keys $\xeb$ and $\yeb$, and share the obtained syndromes with each other.
+Then each party performs belief-propagation decoding with the relative syndrome

-We use an updated belief propagation decoding algorithm (see below), which returns not only a resulting decoded vector $\eb_\mathrm{dec}$ (that is `None' in the failure case), but also a set of bit positions $D$ of the fixed length $d$ which have the lowest log-likelihood (LLR) values upon finishing of decoding.
+We use an updated belief-propagation decoding algorithm (see below), which returns not only a resulting decoded vector $\eb_\mathrm{dec}$ (that is ``none'' in the failure case), but also a set of bit positions $D$ of a fixed length $d$ which have the lowest LLR upon completion of the decoding.
 In other words, the updated decoding procedure returns $d$ positions of symbols with the most uncertainty in their values.

-Due to the fact the both parties perform the same operation, they obtain the same output $\eb_\mathrm{dec}$ and $D$.
-In the case of a failure ($\eb_\mathrm{dec}=\mathrm{None}$), the parties share the values of bits in the positions of $D$, update their supposed error pattern $\eb$ in the positions form $D$ according to received values:
+Owing to the fact that both parties perform the same operation, they obtain the same output $\eb_\mathrm{dec}$ and $D$.
+In the case of a failure ($\eb_\mathrm{dec}=\mathrm{none}$), the parties share the values of bits in the positions of $D$, update their supposed error pattern $\eb$ in the positions from $D$ according to received values,

-and try to perform the decoding process again marking positions in $D$ as shortened, that is crucial for the subsequent decoding procedure.
-This sequence of operations is repeated until a convergence of belief propagation decoding.
+and try to perform the decoding process again by marking positions in $D$ as shortened, which is crucial for the subsequent decoding procedure.
+This sequence of operations is repeated until a convergence of belief-propagation decoding.
 Then Bob applies error correction according to the obtained error pattern $\ed$ by modulo 2 summation with his extended key $\yb$.
-Finally, Bob excludes the symbols with initially shortened $S_0$ and punctured $P_0$ positions to obtain the corrected key $\xd$ [we denote this operation as $E^{-1}$ in Fig.~\ref{fig:methods}(a)], and parties move to the verification step with the original raw key $\xb$ on Alice's side and its corrected version $\xd$ on the Bob's one.
+Finally, Bob excludes the symbols with initially shortened $S_0$ and punctured $P_0$ positions to obtain the corrected key $\xd$ [we denote this operation $E^{-1}$ in Fig.~\ref{fig:methods}(a)], and parties move to the verification step with the original raw key $\xb$ on Alice's side and its corrected version $\xd$ on Bob's one.